Northern Spotted Owl

 There is probably no species more closely associated with our majestic ancient forests than the northern spotted owl.
 However, unsustainable logging practices used throughout the last century have left only remnants of our old growth ecosystems, and the spotted owl now perches on the edge of extinction.

 Audubon Society of Portland has worked for decades to protect northern spotted owls and the old growth forests on which they depend.
-In fact, it was a result of a petition filed by Seattle Audubon Society, Portland Audubon Society, and others that led to the listing of the NSO as threatened under the Endangered Species Act (ESA) in 1990 and to the first significant protections of old growth ecosystems under the Northwest Forest Plan in 1994.
+In fact, it was a result of a petition filed by Seattle Audubon Society, Audubon Society of Portland, and others that led to the listing of the northern spotted owl as threatened under the Endangered Species Act in 1990 and to the first significant protections of old growth ecosystems under the Northwest Forest Plan in 1994.

 Despite more than two decades of listing under the Endangered Species Act, spotted owl populations remain deeply imperiled.
 Spotted owls have been completely extirpated in British Columbia and continue to decline at a rate of 7 percent annually in Washington and at 4 percent across their entire range.